 Information about restrictions and tiers in your area.

 The Hodford Road Surgery73 Hodford RoadGolders GreenLondon, NW11 8NHTel: 020 8905 5234

-You will need to speak to us if you want a prescription we have never issued before and please be advised we do not `re-write' an urgent private prescription to an NHS prescription.
+Please note we do not `re-write' an urgent private / hospital prescription to an NHS prescription.
 You must take this to the pharmacy as usual.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.